 But chances are your kids rarely see bills and coins exchange hands.
-What they’re most likely to observe is a plastic rectangle being swiped on the side of a small digital box that somehow magically lets you leave the store with whatever you came to buy.
+What they’re more likely to observe is a plastic rectangle being swiped on the side of a small digital box that somehow magically lets you leave the store with whatever you came to buy.

-Living in such a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
+Living in a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
 For all they know, that plastic rectangle is only slightly different than the Go Fish cards used during your last family game night.

 The Best Money Games for Kids